spotlightpa/poor-richard/content/donate-sorry.md

 +++
-title = "We're sorry, your donation could not be processed" type = "warning-page" url = "/donate/sorry/" no-index = true modal-exclude = true section = "root"
+title = "We're sorry, your donation could not be processed" layout = "warning-page" url = "/donate/sorry/" no-index = true modal-exclude = true type = "root"
 +++

 We're sorry, your donation to Spotlight PA could not be processed at this time.
 Please [try again][] or contact [joanna@spotlightpa.org][] if you have continue to have problems.